What is a Trust Deed?

-You don’t need to worry about the process – the friendly team at PayPlan Scotland will set up and manage your arrangement for you.
+You don’t need to worry about the process – the team at PayPlan Scotland will set up and manage your arrangement for you.

 All we need to start things moving is an idea of your income, outgoings and debts so we can make sure this is the best solution to get you debt free as soon as possible.

-STEP ONE: Speak to one of our friendly advisers in confidence, use Live Chat or complete our simple online form if you prefer.
+STEP ONE: Speak to one of our specialist advisers in confidence, use Live Chat or complete our simple online form if you prefer.
 Tell us about your situation so that we can help you deal with it.

 STEP TWO: If a Trust Deed looks like the best option for you, we will work with you to create a proposal to put forward to your creditors.

 STEP THREE: Your creditors need to agree to the proposal so that the Trust Deed becomes protected.
 As long as more than half in number or a third or more in value do not object to it, your Trust Deed will be protected.